cristianmacedo/budi/README.md

 # budi

-Web app for budget control allowing an easy overview of all spent
+Web app for budget control allowing an easy overview of all spents